KAYU-TV: Newscasts

 KAYU currently broadcasts a 10 p.m. newscast produced by NBC affiliate KHQ-TV (channel 6), which airs for 35 minutes on weeknights and a half-hour on Saturdays and Sunday evenings.
 The station also airs a half-hour show called Washington's Most Wanted, a statewide version of the former Fox series America's Most Wanted, featuring profiles of wanted criminals in Washington state, hosted by KCPQ weeknight anchor David Rose and produced by KCPQ.

 On April 8, 1991, KAYU began broadcasting a 10 p.m. newscast, produced by CBS affiliate KREM (channel 2) under a news share agreement.
 Lower-than-expected ratings caused KREM to drop out of the news share agreement in 1993, upon which KHQ-TV signed a news share agreement with KAYU.
 The KHQ-produced newscast ceased production April 14, 1995.
 In 1999, KAYU began producing an in-house 10 p.m. newscast, that ran until 2004; in its final two years, ABC affiliate KXLY assisted in content and talent.

 In 2004, KAYU laid off its news staff and partnered with KHQ for the second time to produce the newscast, which was renamed Fox First at Ten.
 The reduced overhead allowed the newscast to make money in its second month on air.
-On January 5, 2015, KAYU became the second news station in Spokane to air their news from 7:00–9:00 a.m. called Good Day Spokane, after KREM had debuted a morning news extension on KSKN the year before.
+On January 5, 2015, KAYU became the second news station in Spokane to air their news from 7 to 9 a.m. called Good Day Spokane, after KREM had debuted a morning news extension on KSKN the year before.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KAYU-TV discontinued regular programming on its analog signal, over UHF channel 28, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+KAYU-TV discontinued regular programming on its analog signal, over UHF channel 28, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital signal relocated from its pre-transition UHF channel 30 to channel 28.